 We'll start with a little terminology.
 In cryptography, we take the original "plaintext", and encrypt it under the control of a key word, yielding an unintelligible "ciphertext".
 Decryption goes in the opposite direction, using the key to recover the plaintext from the ciphertext.
 Anyone who intercepts the ciphertext cannot make any sense of it without the key.

-In fact these same elements explain how your phone encryption works: There is a key stored in a chip in the phone, and it is only released by, say, the correct fingerprint.
-That key is used to encrypt all the data stored on the phone.
+In fact these same elements describe how the encryption of the data on your phone works: There is a key stored in a chip in the phone, and it is only released by, say, the correct fingerprint.
+That key is used to encrypt and decrypt all the data stored on the phone.
 Without the key, nothing can be read back.

 For this project you'll implement a simple cipher, where each alphabetic char is encrypted as a different alphabetic char — so for example each 'a' is encrypted as an 'x' and 'i' as a 'b', and so on.
 The cipher is simple but includes all the features of cryptography — plain and cipher texts, encryption and decryptions, all under the control of a key.